pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/README.md

 - [repo-assets]() :
 - [obstacle-round](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/tree/main/obstacle-round) :
 - [test-data-recordings/open-round](https://github.com/pkr2308/Ctrl-Alt-Defeat-WRO-Future-Engineers-2025/tree/main/test-data-recordings/open-round) : It contains data logs from various open round tests

+> [!NOTE]
+> Random files called `.lgd-nfy0` may be seen sometimes in varioues places.
+These were probably created by a typo a long time ago, and despite repeated deletion, they keep spawning everywhere in the Pi's cone of the repo!
+Just ignore them, if they occur.

 ## System Architecture